Vacation rental cottages in Shediac

 Head to the bluff at Parlee Beach Provincial Park to see the sunset over the lake, and during the warmer months of the year, it’s also well worth exploring other beautiful beaches nearby, like Plage L'Aboiteau.

-When is the best time to stay in a vacation rental in Shediac?
+The best time to stay in a vacation rental in Shediac

 Shediac has quite distinct seasons, and each brings its own reasons to visit.
 Summer is often the busiest time of year, especially over the holidays when families come to take advantage of the town’s sandy beaches and lakeside parks.
 This is also when the Shediac plays host to festivals and other social gatherings such as comedy roasts and concerts.
 Fall brings sunny skies, mild weather, as well as lower humidity and the ever-beautiful sight of changing leaves.
 While spring is generally the quietest time in Shediac, it can bring rain and lots of insects, making it the most suitable time for exploring indoor sights like the town’s shops and museum.
 Winter brings cold, snowy weather, great for those who love winter sports, especially skiing; the nearby hills are optimal spots to shred through the snow.